-We see it all the time.
-The development team is efficient at using Jira, so they want to keep it.
-But it doesn’t extend functionality to teams that work with testing and requirements.
+Change impact analysis requires functionality that Jira just does not have.
+Yet, the development team is efficient at using Jira, so they want to keep it.
+This can create challenges because Jira doesn’t extend functionality to teams that work with testing and requirements.
 It doesn’t scale well.
 And it doesn’t provide traceability — which is needed to do change impact assessments.

 The solution a lot of people turn to is using a mixed bag of Jira addons.
 At the end of the day, it’s the equivalent of duct taping together a solution — that still doesn’t give you that end-to-end traceability.

 But do you need it?
 Let’s look more closely at what Jira is missing and how you can fill in the gaps more easily without abandoning Jira.

 Traceability is about the relationships between items.
 This could be a parent child relationship, or a peer or a sibling relationship where one object impacts another.
 Understanding what the parent is, the child, or how these items are related is what you need to build a traceability matrix.
 But without establishing a structure of these relationships, it is very difficult to get traceability going.

 These relationships exist among more than just issues in Jira.
 They are often between high-level requirements that get broken down to a lower level item.
 They can also link things like tests, test executions, and even source code.
 If you want to establish these relationships, you simply have to step outside of Jira.